cicsdev/cics-async-api-fetch-child-example/ARTICLE.md

 # How to use the CICS Asynchronous API Commands

-In [an earlier article][prad] Prad introduced the new asynchronous API commands in the CICS TS 5.4 Open Beta.
+In [an earlier article][prad], Prad introduced the new asynchronous API commands available in the CICS TS 5.4 Open Beta.
 In this article we're going to get straight down to business: we'll develop a very simple pair of programs to demonstrate the passing of information from a parent to a child program using the new functionality.
-The full source code of these programs can be found [in a GitHub repository][github] for you to take and get up and running quickly.
+The full source code for these programs is [in a GitHub repository][github] for you to get up and running quickly.

-The example---written in C---is very simple.
+The example, written in C, is very simple.
 The parent reads an integer from a CICS terminal screen, and passes this value to its child.
-The child---running asynchronously with the parent---takes this value and increments it by 1, before passing it back to the parent.
+The child (running asynchronously with the parent) takes this value and increments it by 1, before passing it back to the parent.
 To show this working, we'll print various statements.
 I've defined the following resources in my CICS region's CSD: